How to Access Property Records in Missouri

 Surveyors must be licensed to conduct a valid survey.
 Property owners may file the survey document with a local government office, such as the clerk, as a public record.
 Because there are different surveyors and surveying companies in the state, survey documents vary in structure.
 However, the following information may be present in a typical survey document:

-- Property Description - The document will show a description of the property, including the plat number, physical address, and, sometimes, a legal description.
+- Property Description - The document will describe the property, including the plat number, physical address, and, sometimes, a legal description.

-- Name of the Property Owner - The record will show the property owner's name plus their details.
+- Name of the Property Owner - The record will show the property owner's name and details.

 - Improvements - The survey may note any improvements on the property, such as fences and buildings.